eliasdaler/a_game_in_c/README.md

-a_game_in_c - a simple game in plain C I've made for fun
+a_game_in_c - a simple game in plain C I'm making for fun and education

 # Dependencies
 * SDL2